esl/MongooseIM/doc/user-guide/How-to-build.md

 ## Running MongooseIM

-To run MongooseIM from the project tree after compiling it, change to `$REPO/_build/prod/rel/mongooseim`.
+To run MongooseIM from the project tree after compiling it, change the directory to `$REPO/_build/prod/rel/mongooseim`.

 There you can use the `mongooseim` command line administration script to start and stop MongooseIM.
 For example, this command will start the server: